grimmlab/ForeTiS/docs/source/data.rst

 - **categorical_columns:** the categorical columns of the dataset
 - **max_seasonal_lags:** maximal number of seasonal lags to be applied
 - **target_column:** the target column for the prediction

+In the :ref:`Video tutorial: ForeTiS case studies`, you can see exemplary on two case studies, how the configuration file should look like.

 Preprocessing
 ----------------